-- Your audience’s trust, which you’ve already earned by regularly serving them your own brand of content for free.
+- Your audience’s trust, which you’ve earned by regularly serving them your own brand of content for free

 When money is all that stands between an idea and its execution, crowdfunding is a good way to make it happen.

-Many successful crowdfunded creative projects tend to offer a sneak peak or “trailer” that gets people excited, so consider shooting a video explaining your project or offering a taste of what it’ll be like, such as this popular Kickstarter for Kung Fury, a short film paying homage to the 80s action movie.
+Many successful crowdfunded creative projects tend to offer a sneak peak or “trailer” that gets people excited, so consider shooting a video explaining your project or offering a taste of what it’ll be like, such as this popular Kickstarter for Kung Fury, a short film paying homage to ’80s action movies.

 Popular crowdfunding sites with a proven track record of campaigns from YouTubers include:

-- Kickstarter: One of the most well-known crowdfunding sites and great for funding cool products and creative projects.
+- Kickstarter.
+One of the most well-known crowdfunding sites, great for funding cool products and creative projects.
 Be sure to set an attainable funding goal because you’ll only secure it if you actually meet the goal you set.

 Similar to crowdfunding a project, you can also set up “fan funding” streams to source donations from your audience.

 As a creator, you’re contributing your voice to the internet without forcing your audience to pay for admission.
-So, if it’s good content, your audience might be inclined to support you on an ongoing basis.
+So, if you’re offering good content, your audience might be inclined to support you on an ongoing basis.

 Some popular fan funding options include:

-- YouTube’s Fan Funding: This feature on YouTube essentially lets you create a “tipping jar” for your viewers to donate whenever and however much they feel like contributing.
-You’ll need to set up your YouTube account for advertising as outlined above.
+- YouTube’s Super Chat.
+Super Chat is a feature used when doing live streams on YouTube.
+It lets you create a tipping jar for your viewers to donate whenever and however much they feel like contributing.
+You’ll need to set up your YouTube account for advertising, as outlined above.

-- Tipeee: Lets you get a combination of both one-off and recurring donations
+- Tipeee.
+This platform lets you get a combination of both one-off and recurring donations.

 If you happen to create a viral video with mass appeal—say, a funny clip featuring your dog—you can license your content in exchange for money.

-Brands are investing more and more in influencer marketing, spending their typically large advertising budgets on influencers who’ve already won the loyalty of their audiences.
+Brands are investing more and more in influencer marketing and sponsorships, spending their typically large advertising budgets on influencers who’ve already won the loyalty of their audiences.

 This creates a massive opportunity for you as a creator if you can negotiate the right deals.

-Brendan Gahan, a YouTube marketing expert and influencer, recommends you establish your baseline flat fee by looking at the number of views your videos typically get and multiplying it by 5 to 15 cents per view (which is around what many brands are willing to pay for views via YouTube ads).
+Brendan Gahan, a YouTube marketing expert and influencer, recommends establishing your baseline flat fee by looking at the number of views your videos typically get and multiplying it by $0.05 to $0.15 per view (which is around what many brands are willing to pay for views via YouTube ads).

-Here are jus a handful of the many influencer marketplaces you can add your channel to and get discovered by brands both big and small:
+Here are just a handful of the many influencer marketplaces you can add your channel to and get discovered by brands both big and small: